ExtrieveTechnologies/ImageWizHelper/README.md

 public ImageQuality GetImageQuality()
 ```

-**13. SetConvertion** - *By default DLL will use no conversion for the output file.
+**13. SetConversion** - *By default DLL will use no conversion for the output file.
 This parameter can be used to change the conversion.*

 ```C / C++
 //C/C++